Pusan Perimeter offensive: The right flank

 As a preliminary move in the UN offensive in the east, naval vessels on the night of 14–15 September had transported the ROK Miryang Guerrilla Battalion, specially trained and armed with Russian-type weapons, to Changsa-dong, 10 mi above P'ohang-dong, where the battalion landed two and a half hours after midnight in the rear of the KPA 5th Division.
 Its mission was to harass the KPA rear while the ROK 3rd Division attacked frontally below P'ohang-dong.
-That evening the KPA 5th Division sent a battalion from its 12th Regiment to the coastal hills where the Miryang Battalion had taken a position and engaged it.
+That evening the KPA 5th Division sent a battalion from its 12th Regiment to the coastal hills where the Miryang Battalion had taken a position and engaged it in the Battle of Jangsari.
 The ROK guerrilla battalion's effort turned into a complete fiasco.
 The US Navy had to rush to its assistance and place a ring of naval gunfire around it on the beach, where KPA fire had driven the battalion.
 This saved it from total destruction.
 Finally, on 18 September, with great difficulty, the navy evacuated 725 of the ROK's, 110 of them wounded, by LST.
 Thirty-nine dead were left behind, as well as 32 others who refused to try to reach the evacuating ships.
 Although this effort to harass the KPA rear came to nothing and gave the ROK 3rd Division little help, elements of 3rd Division had combat patrols at the edge of P'ohang-dong on the evening of 19 September.
 The next morning at 10:15 the division captured the destroyed town.
 One regiment drove on through the town to the high ground north of it.
 In the succeeding days of 21 and 22 September the ROK 3rd Division continued strong attacks northward, supported by naval gunfire and fighter planes, capturing Hunghae, and driving the KPA 5th Division back on Yongdok in disorder.